 How much does a website audit cost?

-The cost of an audit will depend on whether it’s for an information based site or an eCommerce based site.
-It’s also going to depend on the size and complexity of situation as well.
+The cost of an audit will depend on whether it’s for an information-based site or an eCommerce based site.
+It’s also going to depend on the size and complexity of the situation as well.

 What you are paying the auditor to do is to take whatever analysis tools they use and compare and contrast the data form those reports.
 Then, utilising their expertise, to compile an assessment of what that data means for your site and your business.